-Did this financial product have a sustainable investment objective?
-Yes • No It made sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 0.54% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments practices.
+Did this financial product have a sustain nable investment objective?
+Yes • No It made sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 2.30% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.